 If you don’t have time to whip up something special in your kitchen or your pet doesn’t go for fruits and veggies, pick up a special snack at the store.
 Just be sure to go easy on those goodies and check the ingredient list.
 Store-bought treats can contain a lot of salt, sugar, and fats, which can be unhealthy for your pet.

 Plenty of pets enjoy a good bath and brushing.
 It not only helps keep them clean and pretty but also supports a healthy coat and skin by stimulating circulation.
-You can plan a day of pampering at home or set up an appointment at a local groomer or pet spa.
+A great way to celebrate your pets and Valentine’s Day is by planning a day of pampering at home or setting up an appointment at a local groomer or pet spa.

 Show your love for your pet in words by writing a poem.
 You don’t have to be Wordsworth to do it.
 Just think about it as a fun way to express your feelings and what you love most about your pet.
 It can be cute, serious, or sappy.

-Once you’ve finished, get down on your pet’s level and read it to him or her.
-Sure, your furry love may not understand all of the words, but pets can appreciate the tone of voice and the extra attention.
+Once you’ve finished, get down on your pet’s level and read it to them.
+Sure, your furry love may not understand all the words, but pets can appreciate the tone of voice and the extra attention.
 Not the poetic type?
 You can also try writing a song to sing to your pet.

 If you wrap your gift, consider using wrapping paper made specifically for dogs, which doesn’t contain toxic dyes.
 In any case, you should make sure your pet doesn’t chew on the paper or play with ribbons or bows—known choking hazards for our pals.

-While it’s not something you can wrap up, a pet insurance plan is a wonderful gift you can give to your pet.
+While it’s not something you can wrap up, a pet insurance plan is a wonderful Valentine’s day pet gift.
 It can help you provide the best possible care for your pet in case of an accident or an illness.
 It can also cover wellness treatments to help your pet live a long and healthy life.
 See what you should know about pet insurance.